1000 Acts of Peace Blog Promotion

 Service opportunities are available for people (age 18+) working in a variety of fields across 49 countries where MCC is present.
 Long term service worker placement's, local volunteer opportunities, International Work and Learning Tours, as well as local learning and service tours (available for youth as young as) exploring poverty and homelessness are just some of the variety of opportunities available to you.

-MCC Alberta currently has Service Workers serving in Mexico, El Salvador, Kenya, Tanzania, Laos, and Cambodia.
+MCC Alberta currently has Service Workers serving in Laos, Nepal and Vietnam.
 Work and Serve with MCC!

 All MCC workers are expected to exhibit a commitment to: a personal Christian faith and discipleship; active church membership; and biblical nonviolent peacemaking.